shockscript/spec/src/overview/as3-changes.md

 ## Include directive

-The `include` directive is not implemented in Jet.
+The `include` directive is not implemented in .AS.

 ## Default XML namespace

-The `default xml namespace =` E4X statement is not implemented in Jet due to WebAssembly limitations.
+The `default xml namespace =` E4X statement is not implemented in .AS due to WebAssembly limitations.

 ## Dynamic